 Unlike many of the other Formula 1 races, the Baku Circuit does not have its own permanent stands or amenities.
 Instead, it utilizes temporary facilities.
 That doesn’t mean it is not up to the same level as the other races, though.
 Many racers love the opportunity to drive through a city that is thousands of years old.

 This year, the Azerbaijan Grand Prix will be interesting.
 If you follow the world of Formula 1, you may remember the issues between Sebastian Vettel and Lewis Hamilton.
 At the time, Hamilton led the series.
-Now, Vettel leads the racing season points.
-Only time will if one of these gentlemen will win.
+Now, the Mercedes team is dominating.
+Only time will tell if one of these gentlemen will win.
 Additionally, you have several other racers that could make a play for the win.

 Here, we show the racing schedule for the rest of the year.